ezratweaver/OpenInWindowsTerminal/README.md

 ### Features

-- Open In Window Terminal Feature From Windows 11, Working in Windows 10
+- Open In Windows Terminal Feature From Windows 11, Working in Windows 10
 - Sets Windows Terminal as Defaut for Batch Scripts
 - Simple to Use, Just One Click and Your Done!